Evaluation & Systems Thinking Consultants Melbourne | First Person Consulting

 Service Model Design

-Human-centred frameworks and tools that shape how services are delivered, experienced, and improved over time.
+Human-centred design of service models, frameworks and tools that shape how services are delivered, experienced and improved, developed collaboratively with the people who use and deliver them.

-Public Health Mental Health Cancer Care Natural Resource Management Climate Change Community Development Leadership & Gender Social Justice Innovation & Technology Food Systems Employment Environment & Sustainability
+Public Health Mental Health Cancer Care Natural Resource Management Climate Change Community Development Disability Leadership & Gender Social Justice Innovation & Technology Food Systems Emergency Management Environment & Sustainability

 Our Approach